Kalpak43/chai-aur-devops/Steps.md

 I tried to manually do these steps before using docker-compose for practice and understanding.
+Ignore this.

 ### Setup network: